Powers v. Ohio: Background

 Larry Joe Powers, a white defendant, was prosecuted on two counts of murder and one count of attempted murder in Franklin County, Ohio.
-Under the Sixth Amendment, Powers requested a jury trial to help prove him innocent; however, during the jury selection process, seven Black venirepersons were cut out from the final jury selection.
-Powers objected and requested an explanation as to why these venirepersons were excluded.
+Under the Sixth Amendment, Powers requested a jury trial to help prove him innocent; however, during the jury selection process, seven Black prospective jurors were cut out from the final jury selection.
+Powers objected and requested an explanation as to why these prospective jurors were excluded.
 The Court dismissed his objection, and in the trial Powers was found guilty of all charges.
 The court sentenced him to 53 years in prison.

 Following his conviction, Powers went to the Ohio Court of Appeals under the belief that his Sixth and Fourteenth Amendment rights were infringed upon.
 According to Powers, he was not given a fair, impartial jury because of racially justified preemptory challenges.
 This move was ultimately another infringement upon the Equal Protection Clause of the Fourteenth Amendment.

 Powers argued his status as a white man was irrelevant to case at hand.
 He explained that he had the right to question "the prosecution's discriminatory use of peremptories."
 The Court of Appeals approved his appeal, but the Ohio Supreme Court denied his case.
 Powers, distraught, took it to the Supreme Court instead, where they agreed to review it.

 As Powers's case was reviewed, the Supreme Court dealt with Holland v.
 Illinois.
 This case found that the Sixth Amendment did not prevent jury selectors from excluding potential jurors on the basis of race.
 With this new conclusion, Powers had to restructure his case around the Equal Protection Clause of the Fourteenth Amendment.